netsage-project/netsage-pipeline/website/docs/deploy/bare_metal_install.md

 The Processing pipeline needs data to injest in order to do anything.
 There are two types of data that are consumed.

-1. nfdump
+1. nfdump (sflow or netflow)
 2. tstat

-You'll need to have at least one of them setup in order to be able to process the data
+You'll need to have at least one of them set up in order to be able to process the data.

 ### nfdump

-The NetFlow Importer daemon requires nfdump.
-If you are only using tstat, you do not need nfdump. nfdump is _not_ listed as a dependency of the Pipeline RPM package, as in a lot cases people are running special builds of nfdump -- but make sure you install it before you try running the Netflow Importer.
+The NetFlow Importer daemon works with nfdump.
+If you are only collecting tstat data, you do not need nfdump. nfdump is _not_ listed as a dependency of the Pipeline RPM package, as in a lot cases people are running special builds of nfdump -- but make sure you install it before you try running the Netflow Importer.
 If in doubt, `yum install nfdump` should work.
 Flow data exported by some routers require a newer version of nfdump than the one in the CentOS repos; in these cases, it may be necessary to manually compile and install the lastest nfdump.

-Once nfdump is setup you'll need to configures your routers to send nfdump to the running process that will save data to a particular location on disk.
+Once nfdump is set up you'll need to configure your routers to send flow data to the running process that will save data to a particular location on disk.

+### tstat

+Tstat data should be sent directly to a rabbit queue (the same one that the Importer writes to, if it is used).
+From there, the data will be processed the same as sflow/netflow data.

 ## Installing the Prerequisites